crytic/building-secure-contracts/CONTRIBUTING.md

 To run the individual linters, use:

 - `npm run lint:format` to check the formatting
-- `npm run lint:links` to check for invalid links in markdown
+- `npm run lint:links` to check for invalid links in markdown files

 ## Create the book